birlorg/bitwarden-cli/README.txt

 Commands:
-  deletedb    ***THIS ERASES DATA*** Flush and empty the... fetch_uuid  fetch by UUID. login       login to server. logout      logout from server, stop agent and forget all... pull        pull all records from server, updating local...
+  deletedb    ***THIS ERASES DATA*** Flush and empty the... fetch_name  fetch by name. fetch_uuid  fetch by UUID. find        find query in username,uri this does a simpe... login       login to server. logout      logout from server, stop agent and forget all... pull        pull all records from server, updating local...